entangled-xyz/scotty/README.md

 }
 ```

-Here we setup a quantum circuit with a custom register of qubits, ran it in a quantum simulator and then peeked at the initial state of the *message* qubit and one of the the *superposition* probabilities.
+Here we setup a quantum circuit with a custom register of qubits, run it on the quantum simulator, and then peek at the initial state of the *message* qubit and one of the *superposition* probabilities.

 ## Getting Started

-To learn more about how to use Scotty please [check out the docs](https://www.entangled.xyz/scotty/).
+To learn more about installing and using Scotty please [check out the official docs](https://www.entangled.xyz/scotty/).

+## Contributing

+Contributions are super welcome!
+Take a look at the current issues and if you'd like to help please submit a pull request with some tests covering your implementation.

+## License

+Scotty is available under the Apache 2 License.